lucasrojas616/lucasrojas616/README.md

 - 👋 Hi, I’m Lucas Rojas
 - 👀 I’m interested in becoming a great programmer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning HTML, CSS, Javascript and Python
 - 💞️ I’m looking to collaborate on some great proyects
 - 📫 How to reach me ...